Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 - Get a list of all Tenants
 - Get a Tenant by its Id
 - Update a Tenant
-- Deactivate a Tenant
+- Delete a Tenant
 - Create new Tenant API Keys
 - Get a list of all Tenant API Keys
 - Get a Tenant API Key by its Public Key value
 - Update a Tenant API Key
 - Delete a Tenant API Key

-**Note:** - The Tenant functions available to an Account are limited to Tenant creation and Tenant API Keys only.
+**Note:** - The Tenant functions available to an Account are limited to Tenant creation / deletion and Tenant API Keys only.

-For configuring Schemes, Apps, and other Tenant objects, you must use a **Tenant API Key**.
+For configuring Schemes, Apps, Reward Groups, and other Tenant objects, you must use a **Tenant API Key**.

 ## API Documentation
-All the Account Management API functions are fully documented in the [Account API documentation](https://api-docs.imbursepayments.com/#d4a8fee4-7343-464f-9b3f-bf42e81619e2).
+All the Account Management API functions are fully documented in the [Account API documentation](https://api-docs.imbursepayments.com/?version=latest#456e7322-a286-48bd-83ce-c60cb2a288dc).

 ## Models
 The following models are used to define Accounts, Tenants, and API Keys.